-Subsequent to year end, Washington Global secured a loan from United bank in the amount of \$1,400,000 to finance the second phase of renovations of 525 School Street, SW.
-For the first six months of the loan, interest accrues at a variable rate, adjusted monthly, equivalent to the 30 day LIBOR rate plus 4.00% per annum, with a floor of at least 4.00% per annum.
+On September 27, 2016, Washington Global secured an additional loan from United Bank (Phase II) in the amount of \$1,400,000 to finance the second phase of renovations of 525 School Street, SW.
+For the first six months of the loan, interest accrued at a variable rate, adjusted monthly, equivalent to the 30 day LIBOR rate plus 4.00% per annum, with a floor of at least 4.00% per annum.
 After six months, loan balance is repayable in monthly payments based upon a 20 year mortgage amortization.
-The interest rate is a fixed interest rate, equivalent to the then-prevailing med-range five year swap rate, as determined by United Bank as of the adjustment date, plus 3.50% per annum.
+The interest rate is a fixed interest rate, equivalent to the then-prevailing mid-range five year swap rate, as determined by United Bank as of the adjustment date, plus 3.50% per annum.
+As of June 30, 2017, interest accrued at a rate of 5.57% per annum.
 The loan is scheduled to mature on May 17, 2026.
-In addition to the collateral pledged for the first loan, Building Hope has agreed to provide a loan to Washington Global in the amount of \$500,000, and to be added as an inter-creditor.